 Donations can be structured to take advantage of the tax laws regarding donations to education institutions.

-I don’t know about you, but reading about this kind of research done by brilliant young students gives me hope.
+Reading about this kind of research done by brilliant young students gives me hope.